PelleLille/hsl-docs/functions.rst

 .. function:: is_number(n)

-  Returns true if the value of n is a number.
+  Returns true if the type of n is a number.

   :param any n: the input
   :return: the result